caelcs/spring-security-mongo/README.md

 [![Build Status](https://travis-ci.org/caelwinner/spring-security-mongo.svg?branch=master)](https://travis-ci.org/caelwinner/spring-security-mongo)

-Library to provide full implementation of all the repositories and provider necesarry to have all the security persisted in MongoDB.
+Library to provide full implementation of all the repositories and provider necessary to have all the security persisted in MongoDB.

 * ApprovalStore
 * ClientDetailsService